 - correspond with us via our website, by phone, e-mail or otherwise;

 - participate in meetings, seminars or other events we arrange;

 - fill in forms on our website and submit information to us;

 - participate in other social media functions on our website or enter a competition, promotion or survey;

 - visit our offices; or

-- use the wi-fi network at our premises.
+- use the wi-fi network in our offices.

 When you visit our website, it is set up to collect some information about you automatically, this may include: